Indication and Usage

 monitor coagulation indices when initiating, titrating, or discontinuing VIIBRYD.

-mania, or hypomania.
-Treating a depressive episode with VIIBRYD or another antidepressant in a patient
+Activation of Mania/Hypomania: Treating a depressive episode with VIIBRYD or another antidepressant in a patient with

 Discontinuation Syndrome: Adverse reactions may occur upon discontinuation of serotonergic antidepressants such as VIIBRYD,